-Can I drive if I'm taking prescribed medication for my mental health problem?
+Can I drive if I'm taking prescribed medication?

 It depends what effect the medication has on your ability to drive.
-It is illegal to drive or attempt to drive if your ability to do so is impaired by drugs, including prescribed medication.
-You should ask the doctor who prescribed your medication whether it is likely to affect your ability to drive.
+It's illegal to drive or attempt to drive if your ability to do so is impaired by drugs.
+This includes prescribed medication for a mental health problem.
+You should ask the doctor who prescribed your medication whether it's likely to affect your ability to drive.

-If you are taking your medicine as directed by your doctor and your driving is not impaired then you are not breaking the law.
+If you're taking your medicine as directed by your doctor and your driving is not impaired then you aren't breaking the law.
 Check the leaflet that comes with your medicine for information on how it might affect your driving.
 You may wish to avoid driving while taking this medicine until you know how it affects you.